 Directors of the company also are directors of the Bank.
-The following table sets forth a summary of the compensation earned by or paid to our nonemployee directors for the 2013 fiscal year.
+Each director receives \$10,000 per quarter and each committee chair receives an additional \$1,250 quarterly.
+The chairman of the Board of Directors receives an additional \$5,000 per quarter.
+Management directors do not receive compensation for services rendered as directors.
+The following table sets forth a summary of the compensation earned by or paid to our non-employee directors for the 2014 fiscal year.

-Name arned or in Cash
+Name Fees Earned or Paid in Cash

-Robert Glauber(1) \$ 65,000
+Robert Glauber(1) \$65,000

-Matthew Botein(2) 40,000
+Matthew Botein(2)

 Cheryl Dorsey 40,000

-Peter McClean 50,000
+Peter McClean

 John Orestis 40,000

 Adam Shapiro 40,000

 David Tanner 40,000

 Judith Wallingford 45,000

-(1) As of June 30, 2013, Mr. Glauber held an option to purchase 21,601 shares of voting common stock.
+(1) As of June 30, 2014, Mr. Glauber held an option to purchase 21,601 shares of voting common stock.

-(2) As of June 30, 2013, Mr. Botein held options to purchase 81,005 shares of non-voting common stock and 40,503 stock appreciation rights.
+(2) As of June 30, 2014, Mr. Botein held options to purchase 81,005 shares of non-voting common stock and 40,503 stock appreciation rights.
 Mr. Botein has assigned his pecuniary interest in these awards to R3 FHB Master, L.P., an indirect subsidiary of BlackRock, Inc, which is entitled to any proceeds or shares received upon exercise thereof.
 Mr. Botein disclaims any beneficial interest in these awards.

-PROPOSAL 2

-ADVISORY, NON-BINDING VOTE ON NAMED EXECUTIVE OFFICER COMPENSATION
+PROPOSAL 2 ADVISORY, NON-BINDING VOTE ON NAMED EXECUTIVE OFFICER COMPENSATION